 As representatives of West Marine, we're tempted to present an extensive list of "must have" equipment.
 As boaters ourselves, who have experienced the "sticker shock" of purchasing a new vessel, we know how the extras can add up to a lot of cash.
 We'll therefore try to take a moderate approach, and suggest some key safety products you will want.
 Helping you equip your new boat with what you really need is good customer service, good for our bottom line, and good for promoting safety on the waterways.

-Most recent statistics show that boating accidents in the United States account for about 700 deaths, nearly 4,000 injuries, and over $40 million in property damage annually.
+In 2014, the Coast Guard counted 4,064 accidents that involved 610 deaths, 2,678 injuries and approximately $39 million dollars of damage to property as a result of recreational boating accidents.
 Most boating fatalities—over half of all cases—happen because a vessel capsizes or somebody falls overboard.
-Of those who drown, 87 percent are not wearing a life jacket.
+Of those who drowned last year, 84 percent were not wearing a life jacket.
 In most states children are required to wear a Personal Flotation Device, but adults can use their discretion, and many boaters choose to leave the PFD sitting in a locker.
 When an emergency happens, the PFD in the lazarette is useless.

 The solution?
 Invest in a comfortable PFD appropriate for your type of boating and wear it every day.
 We see an extensive selection of unobtrusive PFDs are on the market, and we especially like inflatable life jackets.
 Lower priced models like the West Marine Coastal PFDs are available with 26lb. of buoyancy, instead of the 35lb. coastal or offshore versions.
 These streamlined, lightweight vests are perfect for inshore boating on lakes and rivers, don't inhibit your movement, and are available in automatic, manual and manual beltpack activation.